Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled Veiled Intentions. Please enjoy.

 “So we fear his return.”

-My limbs started to shake uncontrollably as my tongue curled.
-It was as if my body was having a seizure in the air.
+My limbs then shook uncontrollably and my tongue curled.
+It was as if my body had a seizure in the air.
 I felt the spirit’s panic.
 She let out an agonized shriek that shook the foundations of the room.
-Trevor did his best to protect his ears as trickles of blood poured down his cheek.
+Trevor did his best to protect his ears.
+Trickles of blood dripped from them.

 “It is here!
 It is here!
-I sense it approaching!
 It has come for me!
 It has come for all of us!
 Do not let it get me!
 I do not wish to suffer any longer!”

-Slowly, the fog disappeared and the smoke dissipated.
-The building returned to its original location as if it had gently floated down.
+Slowly, the fog dissipated as did the smoke.
+The building then returned to its original location as if it had gently floated down.
 Outside, it was bright, sunny, and cheerful.
 Birds were singing.
 It was an idyllic scene.

 The man remained on the ground.
-His once cropped mane now contained ugly bald spots.
-He sported several large cuts around his eyes though thankfully he was no longer trying to gouge them out.
+His head had cleared enough that he was no longer trying to gouge out his own eyes.
 Instead, he preferred to cover them as he wept.
-He was no longer laughing.
-The “mystic” would need quite a spell to return to his once elegant form.
+Blood from his self-inflicted wounds poured down from his lids and eyebrows and mixed with the tears.
+I noted he was no longer laughing and indeed, the “mystic” would need quite a spell to return to his once elegant form.

 I paused for a moment and looked upward as I let out a deep, melancholy sigh.
-“This is a secret I even keep from my wife, the only secret I have.
-Do you know how much it kills me whenever she says she would give anything to speak with her mother once more knowing that I could theoretically grant her this wish?
-I will never reveal this to her, though.
-I would never subject someone I love to the horrors of the veil.
+“It is also why I can never let my wife speak to her mother even though it is the only thing in this world she truly desires.
+I could never subject someone I love to the horrors of the veil.
 You understand, right?”

 The man said nothing and continued to sob.

 I shrugged and looked around the shop.
-On the same black table as before, there was an untouched tray of truffles.
-They were made from dark chocolate, the kind my wife enjoyed the most.
+On a different black table than before, there was an untouched tray of truffles.
+They were made from a darker chocolate than the ones that had caught my eye.
+Dark chocolate is the kind my wife enjoys the most.

 “You don’t mind if I take these, do you?”
-I said those words more like a command than a question.
+I said those words more as a command than as a question.
 The shopkeeper was too busy blubbering and whimpering to respond.

-Just before I left, my hand was literally on the door, the pathetic man called to me.
-I turned around.
+Just before I left, my hand was literally on the door handle, the pathetic man called to me.
+I turned to him.
 His lips quivered and it took a few attempts but eventually, he managed to stammer out, “Those images were just illusions to punish me, yes?”
-A torrent of tears streamed down his cheeks as he continued, “That can’t be all that awaits us after death, can it?
+His tears became a torrential rain of saltwater as he continued, “That can’t be all that awaits us after death, can it?
 Tell me, ease my pain!
 Tell me that just isn’t true!”

 I knew the answer but I did not respond.
-I left without saying another word.
+Instead, I silently walked out the door.

 “How dare you command me to leave?”
-Melinda shouted as I met her at the car.
+Melinda shouted as I met her beside the car.
 “You don’t tell me what to do!”

 “I apologize.
-I know how you get when it comes to magic yet I had a feeling that Trevor was trying to con you, though I concede that I could have handled it much better than I did.”
+I know how you get when it comes to magic.
+So, I had a feeling you weren’t seeing that Trevor was trying to con you.
+Con us.
+I admit, though, that I could have handled everything better than I did.”

 She crossed her arms.
 “Yes, you certainly could have!”

 “Once again, I’m sorry.
 However, my conversation with him was hardly fruitless.
-He confessed that he wasn’t a mystic or a wizard or a sorcerer or what have you and he cannot speak with the deceased.”
+He confessed that he wasn’t a mystic or a wizard or a sorcerer or what have you.
+More importantly, he admitted that he cannot speak with the dead.”

 “Look into my eyes, honey.
 I have never been more sincere in anything in my life, except, of course, when I express my love for you.”

 She studied my eyes.
 After a few moments, she sighed and uncrossed her arms.
 “Okay, I know you’re telling the truth.
-I guess ‘Mystic Trevor’ was just another fraud.
+I guess ‘Mystic Trevor’ over there was just another fraud.
 Still, it’s disappointing.
-I hoped, for a moment, that I would be able to speak with my mother one more time.
-I guess that’s why he was able to fool me.”
+I really thought, for a moment, that I would be able to speak to my mother one more time.”
 She stared off into the distance.
 I decided to give her some space.

+Eventually, she mustered the strength to continue.
 “He seemed like a nice guy, too.
-I can’t believe he’s conning people like that.”
+I can’t believe he’s trying to con people like that.”

 “The best con artists seem nice.
 That’s how they’re able to fool people.”